Booting a Live ISO Image from Network

 Warning

-A test based on QEMU is done as follows:
+A test based on QEMU can be done as follows:

 a boot entry of the form: